• News & Events

 The CVHEC team met up with some of the math faculty members involved in the Master’s Upskilling Program Mentors Program at a luncheon hosted by CVHEC in Fresno Aug.
 15: (LEFT) Priscilla Arellano, CVHEC: Frieda Ganter, Lemoore College; Simon Temmerman, Fresno City College; Caroline Dawson, Merced College; Travis McDonald, Fresno City College; Dr. Lori Bennett, CVHEC.
 (RIGHT): Tom Burke, CVHEC; Kristen Rieg, Merced College; Jay Thomas, Lemoore College; Jeremy Brandl, Fresno City College; Nate Allen, Fresno City College; Dr. John Spevak, CVHEC.

-Master’s Upskilling Mentor Program using human connections
+Master’s Upskilling Mentor Program: human connections

 to transform opportunity in the Central Valley